-Methodological Topics in the History of Political Thought: Read Less [-] POL SCI 214 Symposium in the History of Political Thought 4 Units Terms offered: Spring 2015, Spring 2014, Fall 2013 An intensive examination of theorists, theories, or concepts in the history of political thought.
-Symposium in the History of Political Thought: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Methodological Topics in the History of Political Thought: Read Less [-] POL SCI 214 Symposium in the History of Political Thought 4 Units Terms offered: Fall 2021, Spring 2021, Spring 2015 An intensive examination of theorists, theories, or concepts in the history of political thought.
+Symposium in the History of Political Thought: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Students may enroll in multiple sections of this course within the same semester.
 Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.